How the Three Little Pigs Almost Learned to Live with the Big Bad Wolf

 “It must have been the news coverage of that new Covid-19 pandemic that put all that doom and gloom in your head,” said Middle.
 "We pigs are very intelligent creatures.
 We would never let something like that happen to us.
 We'll be ok."

 "Unlike those human beings,” said Firstborn.
-“You gotta admit, they're pretty fucking stupid."
+“You gotta admit, they're pretty fucking clueless."